tqzamf/shibboleth-friendly-discovery/README.md

 other features:

 * easy to deploy (Tomcat webapp)
-* one instance can serve multiple SPs (as long as their list of accepted IdPs is identical)
+* one instance can serve multiple SPs (as long as they are in the same federation)
 * very scalable (>4k concurrent connections with a 150M heap, on a standard developer laptop)
 * no requirements for embedding, except that the page must not use the